Schengen Area in 2025: Which Countries Are Included?

 Difference between the Schengen Area and the European Union

-The Schengen Area and the European Union (EU) are distinct entities within the European context.
-The Schengen Area is a zone comprising certain European countries that have abolished passports and other types of border control at their mutual borders, allowing for seamless travel within the area.
-It operates independently of the EU and primarily aims to facilitate mobility and travel across participating nations.
-While most EU member states are part of the Schengen Area, not all are, and several non-EU countries participate in Schengen, illustrating its separate identity from the EU.
+The Schengen Area and the European Union (EU) are two separate entities, each with its own purpose.
+The Schengen Area is a group of European countries that have abolished passport and border controls between them, allowing for seamless travel.
+It operates independently of the EU and focuses mainly on facilitating movement and travel.
+While many EU member states are part of Schengen, some are not, and several non-EU countries, like Norway and Switzerland, participate as well.

-On the other hand, the European Union is a comprehensive political and economic union consisting of 27 member states.
-It governs various policy areas such as trade, agriculture, and human rights, aiming to foster cooperation and integration among its members.
-EU citizenship grants individuals rights such as freedom of movement within the EU, allowing them to live and work in any member state.
-While the EU and the Schengen Area share overlapping membership, the EU’s scope is broader, encompassing a wide range of policy domains beyond just border control and travel facilitation.
+In contrast, the European Union is a political and economic union which works on broader issues like trade, agriculture, and human rights.
+EU citizenship provides individuals with rights such as the ability to live and work freely within the Union.
+While the EU and the Schengen Area overlap in membership, the EU’s scope extends far beyond just travel, covering a wide range of policies and economic cooperation.

 How does the Schengen Area function